Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \item General Anesthesia Phase

 In the Alpha (8-12Hz) frequency band, functional connectivity decreased at the parietal lobe.
-In the Beta (13-30Hz) frequency band, functional connectivity decreased at frontal and temporal lobes while it has increased at the occipital lobe.
-In Gamma (25-100Hz) frequency band, functional connectivity increased in temporal and occipital lobes.
+In the Beta (13-30Hz) frequency band, functional connectivity decreased at the frontal and temporal lobes while it increased at the occipital lobe.
+In the Gamma (25-100Hz) frequency band, functional connectivity increased in the temporal and occipital lobes.

-Regarding functional connectivity at the brain lobes level, we have verified that general anesthesia state was not solely characterized by a decrease in functional connectivity at all brain lobes, some brain lobes presented an increase in functional connectivity, for example, occipital lobe in Beta (13-30Hz) and occipital and temporal lobes in Gamma (25-100Hz).
+Regarding functional connectivity at the brain lobes level, we have verified that the general anesthesia state was not solely characterized by a decrease in functional connectivity at all brain lobes; some brain lobes presented an increase in functional connectivity, for example, the occipital lobe in Beta (13-30Hz) and the occipital and temporal lobes in Gamma (25-100Hz).

 \end{itemize}

 \end{multicols}